AceCodePt/supabase-auth-helpers-astro/README.md

 # supabase-auth-helpers-astro

 `supabase-auth-helpers-astro` is an NPM package that provides authentication utility functions for integrating Supabase authentication seamlessly into Astro framework applications.
+Most of the code was orginated from [Supabase Auth Helpers / NextJS](https://github.com/supabase/auth-helpers)

 ## Features